AstroMined/debtonator/docs/custom_instructions.md

 Before completing a coding session, I MUST verify:

-1. ✓ Memory Bank files updated with recent changes
+1. ✓ Memory Bank files updated with recent changes, written to file
-2. ✓ Version information updated and presented in a code block
+2. ✓ Version updates prepared and presented in a code block, not written to file
-3. ✓ CHANGELOG.md prepared with appropriate entries and presented in a code block
+3. ✓ CHANGELOG.md update prepared with appropriate entries and presented in a code block, not written to file
-4. ✓ Commit message prepared with all required elements and presented in a code block
+4. ✓ Commit message prepared with all required elements and presented in a code block, not written to file

 ## Project Intelligence (.clinerules)